-1.1 Example capacitor network diagram with two zones, with black boxes representing capacitors, arrowheads indicate transfer of heat into nodes.
-Walls, roofs and floors might often actually comprise several nodes in sequence representing different materials. interact with walls, ceilings and floors.
+1.1 capacitors, arrowheads indicate transfer of heat into nodes.
+Walls, roofs and floors might often actually comprise several nodes in sequence representing different materials.
+The convection model could be a fluid dynamics simulation that governs how the zones interact with walls, ceilings and floors.
 External atmosphere and ground temperatures will be provided by data-sets whether past recorded data or from a linked atmospheric model such as ENVI-met (Simon 2016).
-The arrow represent capacitor connections as laid out in figure 1.2 5 1.2 Formal capacitor network diagram representing a connection in figure 1.1 taken from Boodi et al. (2020), this case between indoor and outdoor 6 1.3 Samples from a Gaussian process prior distribution with squared exponential covariance function plotted as lines as GP samples are continuous 7 1.4 Sample from a Gaussian process posterior distribution with squared exponential co- variance function, the observations are at the 'pinch' points where the GP has learnt • the data.
+The arrow represent capacitor connections as laid out in figure 1.2 1.2 Formal capacitor network diagram representing a connection in figure 1.1 taken from Boodi et al. (2020), this case between indoor and outddor 6 1.3 Samples from a Gaussian process prior distribution with squared exponential covariance function plotted as lines as GP samples are continuous.
+These are 'draws' from the prior distribution 7 1.4 Sample from a Gaussian process posterior distribution with squared exponential covariance function, the observations are at the 'pinch' points where the GP has learnt the data.
 In between the data points the samples demonstrate the possibilities the Gaussian process allows for.
-8 2.1 Results of ENVI-met simulation compared with measured values from chapter 4: Simon (2016) 28 3.1 Correlation of previous days weather to cooling energy use. (v1-10 3.2.1: v1 - Max cur. dry bulb temp., v2 - Max cur. wet bulb temp., v3 - Min cur. dry bulb temp., v4 - Min cur. wet bulb temp., v5 - Max prev. dry bulb temp., v6 - Max prev. wet bulb temp., v7 - Min prev. dry bulb temp., v8 - Min prev. wet bulb temp., v9 Aver. direct normal radiation, v10 - Day of the year) 33 3.2 Visualisation of the multistory EnergyPlus model from AutoCAD, the model is a stan- dard example from the EnergyPlus download Energy (2010).
+8 2.1 Results of ENVI-met simulation compared with measured values from chapter 4: Simon (2016) 28 3.1 Correlation of previous days weather to cooling energy use. (v1-10 3.2.1: v1 - Max cur. dry bulb temp., v2 - Max cur. wet bulb temp., v3 - Min cur. dry bulb temp., v4 - Min cur. wet bulb temp., v5 - Max prev. dry bulb temp., v6 - Max prev. wet bulb temp., v7 - Min prev. dry bulb temp., v8 - Min prev. wet bulb temp., v9 Aver. direct normal radiation, v10 - Day of the year) 33 3.2 Visualisation of the multistory EnergyPlus model from AutoCAD, the model is a standard example from the EnergyPlus download Energy (2010).
 The image is taken directly from AutoCAD, the different sketches are of different zones within the BEM model.
-The model was selected prior to knowledge of the availability of the Information 24 0.0 Commons used in chapter 4 34 3.3 Plot of simulated cooling energy (v11 in J, Joules) against input variables (v1-10 3.2.1: v1 - Max cur. dry bulb temp., v2 - Max cur. wet bulb temp., v3 - Min cur. dry bulb temp., v4 - Min cur. wet bulb temp., v5 - Max prev. dry bulb temp., v6 - Max prev. wet bulb temp., v7 - Min prev. dry bulb temp., v8 - Min prev. wet bulb temp., v9 Aver. direct normal radiation, v10 - Day of the year).
-It should also be noted that there are tails of values that are clipped off the graphs at zero 36 3.4 Histograms of frequency of simulated cooling energy use values.
-38
+The model was selected prior to knowledge of the availability of the Information 34 3.3 Plot of simulated cooling energy (v11 in J, Joules) against input variables (v1-10 3.2.1: v1 - Max cur. dry bulb temp., v2 - Max cur. wet bulb temp., v3 - Min cur. dry bulb temp., v4 - Min cur. wet bulb temp., v5 - Max prev. dry bulb temp., v6 - Max prev. wet bulb temp., v7 - Min prev. dry bulb temp., v8 - Min prev. wet bulb temp., v9 Aver. direct normal radiation, v10 - Day of the year).
+It should also be noted that 3.4 there are tails of values that are clipped off the graphs at zero 36 38 xii LIST OF FIGURES